 Who should we hire to do a reserve study?

 Choose a firm that specializes in conducting reserve studies because it will best understand the complex nature of your community.
 These specialists have the necessary expertise to assess the condition of and complete a lifing analysis for each of your association’s common elements.
 The condition assessment and lifing analysis are critical to ensuring your reserve funding recommendations support your long-term capital needs.
 Furthermore, firms that specialize in reserve studies commonly staff engineers with related qualifications.
-Hiring a firm who utilizes licensed professional engineers (PE), reserve specialists (RS) and professional reserve analysts (PRA) ensures you are partnering with the most qualified individuals in the industry.
+Hiring a firm that utilizes licensed professional engineers (PE), reserve specialists (RS), and professional reserve analysts (PRA) ensures you are partnering with the most qualified individuals in the industry.

 What are the limitations of a reserve study?